SBU-CE/SBDL/README.md

 This library is successor of `Hash<Written for ITP96Fall>` and `Genio2<Written for ITP95Fall>` with great experience which we learned from those libraries.

-Mohammad Sadegh Dehghan & Amin Borjian wrote this library to fulfill all the needs of a first-term student for ITP97Fall course and all upcoming ITP courses in future.
+Mohammad Sadegh Dehghan & Amin Borjian wrote this library to fulfill all the needs of a first-term student for ITP97Fall course and all upcoming ITP courses in future. this library also used for ITP98Fall students successfully

 ## Basic Usage
 1. Put `include` directories of `SDL2`,`SDL2_image`,`SDL2_ttf`,`SDL2_mixer` in your compiler's include directory.